MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06a-content-understanding.md

 ## Extract information from documents in the new Foundry portal

-1. In the *new* Foundry portal, navigate to the tool bar at the top of the screen and select **Build**.
+1. In the Foundry portal, navigate to the tool bar at the top of the screen and select **Build**.
 2. On the *Build* page, in the menu on the left-side of the screen (which you may need to expand), select **Deployments**.
 Then, at the top of the *Deployments* page, select **AI Services**.
 3. Identify the **Content Understanding** capabilities you can try out in a Foundry playground setting:
    - *Content Understanding - Read*: Raw text extraction only.
 Answers the question, "What text is here?"